LCR-BCCRC/lcr-modules/docs/source/for_users.rst

 .. note::

    | **BCGSC Users**
-   | You can symlink local copies of the test data using the following command:
+   | You can replace the empty placeholder files with symbolic links to the local copies of the test data using the following command:

    .. code:: bash